 “I was surprised I lasted so long,” he said, flashing me his gazillion-watt smile.

 He signed a poster for each of my kids who are about his age.
 “Thank you so much!”

-When I came out of the tent I was beaming.
-“Louie Vito is in there signing posters!”
+When I came out of the tent I beamed at Danny.
+“Louie Vito is signing posters!”

-“What’s that brown stuff all over your teeth?”
-Danny asked.
+“What’s that brown stuff all over your teeth?” he asked.

 “What do you mean?”
 My heart sank.